 Toxostoma rufum

-Status: Common regular spring and fall migrant statewide.
-Common regular breeder statewide.
+Status: Common regular spring and fall migrant and breeder statewide.
 Rare casual winter visitor south and southeast.

 Documentation: Specimen: rufum, UNSM ZM6643, 17 Sep 1921 Lancaster Co.

-Taxonomy: Pyle (1997) recognized two subspecies, longicauda and rufum.
+Taxonomy: Gill et al (2022) recognized two subspecies, longicauda and rufum.
 According to AOU (1957), eastern rufum breeds west to western Minnesota, western Iowa, and western Missouri, while western longicauda breeds east to eastern Wyoming, southwestern Nebraska, and eastern Colorado.
-Thus the Brown Thrashers which breed throughout most of Nebraska are probably intergrades of the two subspecies.
+Thus, the Brown Thrashers that breed at least in the western half of Nebraska are probably intergrades of the two subspecies.

-An earlier date in the west is 23 Apr 2017 Scotts Bluff Co.
+An earlier date in the north is 14 Apr 2012 Howard Co.

 Migrants in the south and east arrive at the end of Mar and spread west over the rest of the state in Apr, with numerous reports in Apr in the Platte River Valley.
 Arrival is about a month later in the north and west.